 Wouldn’t you rather have your spare time go into creating something?

 Creation is far more important.
 It lasts.
 It’s real.

 Consumption by itself is meaningless.

-OK, you’ve read 200 books and articles, but have you done anything with that?
+OK, you’ve read 200 books and articles, but what have you done with that?

 While I don’t believe Consumption is intrinsically deplorable (except, perhaps, by time opportunity cost), I do believe that the balance between Consumption and Creation has become crooked for many people.